tyler-johnson/couchdb-auth-proxy/README.md

 In CouchDB, users are represented with a user context object.
 These are simply objects with `name` and `roles` fields.
 Usually this information comes from a document in the `_users` database, however we can also generate it from other means.

 This library allows you to complete asynchronous authentication lookups.
-The simple version to return a Promise.
+The simple version is to return a Promise.

 ```js
 app.use(couchdbProxy(function(req, res) {